SlackBuffer/digest_gopl/_notes/methods.md

     - Go allows methods to be associated with any type
     - It's often convenient to define additional behaviors for simple types such as numbers, strings, slices, maps, and sometimes even functions
 - Methods may be declared on any named type **defined in the same package**, so long as its underlying type is neither a **pointer** nor an **interface**
+    - [ ] 不能为底层类型是指针或接口的命名类型声明方法
+        - > To **avoid ambiguities**, method declarations are not permitted on named types that are themselves pointer types
 - You cannot declare a method with a receiver whose type is defined in another package (which **includes the built-in types** such as `int`)
 - All methods of a given type must have unique names, but different types can use the same name for a method; there's no need to qualify function names (for example, `PathDistance`) to disambiguate
-- The first benefit to using methods over ordinary functions: methods names can be shorter
-    - The benefit is magnified for calling originating outside the package, since they can use the shorter name and omit the package name
+- The first benefit to using methods over ordinary functions: methods names can be shorter.
+The benefit is magnified for calling originating outside the package, since they can use the shorter name and omit the package name

+    ```go
+    import "gopl.io/ch6/geometry"
+    perim := geometry.Path{{1, 1}, {5, 1}, {5, 4}, {1, 1}}
+    fmt.Println(geometry.PathDistance(perim)) // "12", standalone function
+    fmt.Println(perim.Distance()) // "12", method of geometry.Path
+    ```

 # Methods with a pointer receiver
 - Because calling a function makes a copy of each argument value, if a function needs to **update a variable**, or if an argument is so **large** that we wish to avoid copying it, we must pass the address of the variable using a pointer
 - The same goes for methods that need to update the receiver variable: we **attach them to the pointer type**